A Family Man: Production

 In November 2012, Bill Dubuque's first script The Headhunter's Calling was revealed.
 On September 2, 2015, it was announced that Gerard Butler would star in the family drama film The Headhunter's Calling, to be directed by Mark Williams, who would make his debut.
 Williams and Butler would produce the film along with Alan Siegel, Voltage Pictures would handle the international sales for the film.
 Nicolas Chartier, Craig Flores, and Patrick Newall would also be producing the film.

 Principal photography on the film began on October 26, 2015 in Toronto.
 Filming began in Chicago on December 13, 2015 and it wrapped up on December 18.

 Release

 The film was released on July 28, 2017, by Vertical Entertainment.

-Reception

 Critical response

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 16% based on 25 reviews, with an average rating of 4.1/10.
 The site's critical consensus reads, "A Family Man has some worthy ideas, but they're bungled in a middle-of-the-road melodrama populated by thinly sketched -- and occasionally downright unlikeable -- characters."
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 21 out of 100, based on 7 critics, indicating "generally unfavorable reviews."
+On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 21 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.